serghiou/best-of-data-science/best-of-r.md

 **[viridis.](https://www.r-bloggers.com/ggplot2-welcome-viridis/amp/)** Package.
 Tutorial.
 An introduction to using viridis as a package or within ggplot2 to create plots with beautifully matching colors.

+**[Visualization of missingness.](https://www.r-bloggers.com/how-to-perform-a-logistic-regression-in-r/amp/)** Package.
+Tutorial.
+A good example of how to easily visualize missingness across a dataset.

 ## Data analysis